Jim Rathmann: World Drivers' Championship career

 Rathmann later owned a Chevrolet-Cadillac dealership in Melbourne, Florida, where he befriended astronauts Alan Shepard, Gus Grissom, and Gordon Cooper.
 Rathmann convinced GM President Ed Cole to set up a program which supplied each astronaut with a pair of new cars each year.
 Most chose a family car for their wives and a Corvette for themselves.
 Alan Bean recalls Corvettes lined up in the parking lot outside the astronaut offices at the Johnson Space Center in Houston, and friendly races between Shepard and Grissom along the Florida beach roads.

 After retiring from the car business, Rathmann lived with his wife, Mary Kay, in Indialantic, Florida.

 Death

-Over the decades after his victory, Rathmann was a regular visitor to the Indianapolis Motor Speedway during May each year.
+During the decades after his victory, Rathmann was a regular visitor to the Indianapolis Motor Speedway during May each year.
 He drove the pace car several times.
 However, he missed the 100th-anniversary celebration in 2011 due to failing health.
 Rathmann died on November 23, 2011.
 He had reportedly suffered a seizure at his home days earlier and died at a hospice center in Melbourne, Florida.

+Awards and honors

+Rathmann has been inducted into the following halls of fame: